PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

 main criterion for being on a same batch are: being signed by the same CA, and being signed roughly at the same time.

+## Privacy {#privacy}

+In {{AABBHHJM23}} two privacy notions are defined:

+- **Batch Privacy** can one cannot deduce whether two messages were signed in the same batch.
+- **weak Batch Privacy** for two messages signed in the same batch, if one is given the signature for one
+-  message, it does not leak any information about the other message, for which no signature is available.

+The authors prove in {{AABBHHJM23}} that this construction achieves the weaker variant, but not full Batch Privacy.

 ## Correctness {#correctness}

 Correctness can be broken down into correctness of the base DSA, and correctness of the Merkle tree.